BarakaCaleb/alx-system_engineering-devops/0x0A-configuration_management/README.md

 # Configuration management

-In this project, I started working with Puppet as a configuration management tool.
+In this project, I started working with Puppet a configuration manager. tool.
 I practiced writing Puppet manifest files to create a file, install a package, and execute a command.